Debiasing Algorithm through Model Adaptation: Debiasing Algorithm through Model Adaptation

 \subsection{Obtaining Stereotype Keys and Gendered Values}

 Following the convention from \citet{geva_transformer_2021}, we treat MLP layers as memory units mapping specific input key representations to value representations.
-Our specific focus lies in understanding how these layers map stereotypical keys to gendered values.
+Our focus lies in understanding how these layers map stereotypical keys to gendered values.
 As our choice of keys, we take prompts introduced in Section~\ref{sec:bias-eval-lm}, which carry stereotypical signal.
-The values are the embeddings corresponding to one of the personal pronouns (male, female, or neutral).
+The values are the output vectors corresponding to one of the personal pronouns (male, female, or neutral).

-To compute the stereotypical key at $l$th layer, we feed the stereotypical prompt $X$ up to $l$ layer's feed-forward MLP $W_{FF, l}$ to obtain its vector representation.
+To compute the stereotypical key at $l$th layer, we feed the stereotypical prompt $X$ up to $l$ layer's feed-forward MLP ($FF_{l}$) to obtain its vector representation.
 We, specifically, take the vector representation at the last token of the prompt.
-We denote keys as $u \in \mathbb{R}^{d_{FF}}$ following the convention from Figure~\ref{fig:ff-og}.
+We denote stereotypical keys as $u \in \mathbb{R}^{d_{FF}}$ following the convention from Figure~\ref{fig:dama_projection}.

 To compute the value representation corresponding to a specific gender, we employ the next-token prediction task based on the stereotypical prompt $X$.
-As possible next token, we consider one of the pronouns with grammatical gender ($O_+=``he''$ for male, $O_-=``she''$ for female, and $O_0=``they''$ for neutral).
-We use the regular cross-entropy loss and optimize the output of the $l$ layer's feed-forward MLP $W_{FF, l}$:
+As possible next token, we consider one of the pronouns indicating gender ($O_+=``he''$ for male, $O_-=``she''$ for female, and $O_0=``they''$ for neutral).
+We use the regular cross-entropy loss and optimize the output of the $l$th layer's feed-forward denoted $\mathcal{V}$:

 The second part of the loss is added to preserve the model's LM capabilities for predicting the next token ($o'$) given general (not-biased) prompts ($X'$).
-The last summand is $L2$ regularization for $z$s.
-We apply gradient descent with 20 iterations to obtain value representation for each of the pronouns $v \in \mathbb{R}^{d_{M}}$.
+The last summand is $L2$ regularization.
+We use gradient descent with 20 iterations to obtain a value vector for each of the pronouns $v_o \in \mathbb{R}^{d_{M}}$.